Abhishek-232/Ad-ROI-Optimization-Facebook-vs.-AdWords-Campaign-Analysis-Python-AI-ML-/README.md

 The dataset comprises a collection of data comparing the performance of two separate ad campaigns conducted throughout the year 2019.
 Specifically, the data covers a Facebook Ad campaign and an AdWords Ad campaign,For each day of the year 2019, there is a corresponding row in the dataset, resulting in a total of 365 lines of campaign data to analyze.
 The dataset includes various performance metrics for each ad campaign, providing insights into their effectiveness and efficiency over time.

 ## Approach :
-• Conducted A/B testing analysis for marketing agency on annual Facebook and AdWords campaigns, analyzing daily data and KPIs to demonstrate cost-effectiveness of the superior platform through statistical evidence, enabling data-driven decisions for clients • Optimized resource allocation, resulting in 30% increase in conversions and 15% reduction in costs, enhancing client ROI
+Conducted A/B testing analysis for marketing agency on annual Facebook and AdWords campaigns, analyzing daily data and KPIs to demonstrate cost-effectiveness of the superior platform through statistical evidence, enabling data-driven decisions for clients.
+Optimized resource allocation, resulting in 30% increase in conversions and 15% reduction in costs, enhancing client ROI

 ## Technical Aspects :
 1) Pandas